sakshhiiiee/Task-3/README.md

 - Learned how to interpret security reports and identify mitigation steps for high-risk findings.

 ## Files Included
-- "Nessus_Vulnerability_Report.docx" – Detailed report of the scan.
+- "task_3.pdf" – Detailed report of the scan.
-- "screenshots/" – Folder containing screenshots from the Nessus scan.
+- "screenshots.pdf" – Folder containing screenshots from the Nessus scan.
 - "README.md" – This file.

 ---